 Ultimately, both platforms are workable, it's just a question of meeting your needs and preferences while dealing with the quirks.

-There are reasons to go with Assistant, whether now or later.
-Its voice component is typically “smarter” than Alexa, and if you’re an Android user, you have quick control of your home no matter where you are.
-You also get hooks for YouTube and Google Cast, which for some people may be impossible to ignore.
+Assistant is typically “smarter” than Alexa, as we’ve said, and if you’re an Android user, you have quick control of your home no matter where you are.
+You also get hooks for YouTube and Google Cast, which may be impossible to ignore for some people.

 Which is better for a phone?

 Google Assistant wins this one hands-down.
 Not only is it native to Android, but you can also use it to control apps and phone settings.
 If you’re lucky enough to live in the right place, you can let Duplex relieve some of the burdens of phone conversations.

 While you can install either Assistant or Alexa on most phones, including Apple products, Alexa never has much system-level control.
 It’s mostly just a way of managing your smart home and extending Amazon’s services beyond four walls.
 It’s indispensable if your house is full of Alexa speakers and accessories, but it can’t replace Assistant on Android, or Siri on an iPhone, for that matter.

 If you’re talking entirely about first-party hardware, the answer is Alexa.
 You can pair a couple of Echo speakers and/or an Echo Sub directly with a Fire TV device.
 Google hasn’t yet solved the problem of syncing its Nest speakers with Android TV or Google TV.